SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

         }
     ```

+3. Enhance the service model of the service *PoetrySlamService * with an association to the remote purchase order in SAP Business One:
+    ```javascript
+    // Poetry Slams (draft enabled)
+    @odata.draft.enabled
+    @Common.SemanticObject: 'poetryslams'
+    @Common.SemanticKey   : [ID]
+    entity PoetrySlams as select from poetrySlamManagerModel.PoetrySlams
+        mixin {
+            // SAP Business One purchase orders: Mix-in of SAP Business One Purchase Order Data toB1PurchaseOrder : Association to RemoteB1.PurchaseOrders
+                                    on toB1PurchaseOrder.DocNum = $projection.purchaseOrderID;
+        }
+    ```

-4. Enhance the service model of the service *PoetrySlamManager* with an action to create remote purchase orders:
+4. Enhance the service model of the service *PoetrySlamService* with an action to create remote purchase orders:
     ```javascript
     // SAP Business One purchase order: action to create a purchase order in SAP Business One
     @(